UshasriMavuri1999/GS_Web_Dev_Mentorship/README.md

   > I've added one checkbox to accept the terms & services.
   > Also I have added Signup with facebook button and Signup button.

+### Project-2
+##### Hogwarts Form
+   > I've added one text, one radio buttton, one checkbox,one dropdown and one button:
+  - Name
+  - Is any of the Parent a Muggle
+  - Which element you naturally attract to: air, water, or fire? (a candidate may be attracted to more than one element)
+  - Which is your favorite House at Hogwarts?
+  - Submit

 ### Forking the repo